igvteam/igv.js/examples/readme.txt

-To run the examples you must first run "grunt" from the project root to build the dist directory.
+To run the examples you must first build from the project root the dist directory from the project root

+> npm run build